JeffAlyanak/check_https_go/README.md

         Number of days for which the TLS certificate must be valid before a warning state is returned. (default 10) -c int
-        Number of days for which the TLS certificate must be valid before a critical state is returned. (default 5)
+        Number of days for which the TLS certificate must be valid before a critical state is returned. (default 5) -t
+        Timeout length in seconds, requests that do not finish before timeout are considered failed. (default 30)
 ```

 ## License